-a.
-The head pulley be lowered on its mounting until the vertical displacement measured from the top of the head pulley does not exceed 13 mm (0.5") above the top of the center roll of the adjacent idler.
+When locating a scale close to the head pulley maintain a maximum of 13 mm (1/2") vertical displacement between the top of the head pulley and the top of the center roll of the adjacent roll.
+1. The head pulley be lowered on its mounting until the vertical displacement measured from the top of the head pulley does not exceed 13 mm (0.5") above the top of the center roll of the adjacent idler. or 2.

-OI

-b.
 All the retreat idlers between the head pulley and the scale, the scale idlers and at least two approach idlers be shimmed to accomplish the same end result as mentioned in first option.

-TAIL PULLEY

-Scale considerations with respect to the tail pulley are not of great concern.
+TAIL PULLEY Scale considerations with respect to the tail pulley are not of great concern.
 The space reserved for the infeed is usually sufficient to suppress any effect the tail pulley might have upon the scale.
-However, if the tail pulley is the self-cleaning type with slats or beater paddles, often called a wing pulley, the thumping, beating or slapping action of this pulley may develop belt oscillations, which could be transmitted through the belt to the scale.

-If at all possible, avoid the use of wing type pulleys.
+There is one condition where a problem could exist and that comes about if the tail pulley is the self-cleaning type with slats or beater paddles, often called wing pulley.
+The thumping, beating or slapping action of this pulley may develop sufficient oscillations which under certain circumstances could be transmitted through the belt to the scale.
+RECOMMENDATION If at all possible, avoid the use of wing type pulleys.
 Use solid face welded steel pulleys.

-CONVEYOR RIGIDITY

-The conveyor stringers in the scale area should be strong enough to limit relative deflection to 1mm (0.04") or less, with supports 2.4 m (8 ft.) apart throughout the range of conveyor loading.
-Stringers should also be straight and without twist so that the belt will track centrally on the conveyor.
+CONVEYOR RIGIDITY The conveyor stringers in the scale area should be strong enough to limit relative deflection to 1.6 mm (1/16") or less with supports 2.4 m (8 ft) apart throughout the range of conveyor loading.
+Stringers should also be straight without twist so that the belt has a better chance of tracking centrally on the conveyor.
+VIBRATION Inherently a belt scale is a sensitive device and should be isolated from equipment that can induce harmful or disturbing vibration.

-VIBRATION

-Inherently, a belt scale is a sensitive device and should be isolated from equipment that can induce harmful or disturbing vibration.
 Equipment such as crusher, vibratory feeding equipment, bins subject to hammering and hammer mills, etc. should be avoided.

-CONVEYOR COVERS

-Covers are required for outdoor installations involving belt scales.

-Exercise care to ensure that the covers do not in any way physically impinge upon the scale or hamper its freedom of movement.
+CONVEYOR COVERS Covers are required for outdoor installations involving belt scales.
+RECOMMENDATION Exercise care to insure that the covers do not in any way physically impinge upon the scale or hamper its freedom of movement.
 Further, due to the adverse effects that the elements can have upon a scale (wind in particularly) it is necessary that additional shielding be installed.
-Depending upon the geographical area, more or less may be required, but typical dimensions are 9 m (30 ft.) before and after the center of the scale and 1 to 1.2 m (3 to 4 ft.) above and below the carrying belt line.

-BELT TRACKING AND TROUGHING

-A combination of factors determine whether or not the conveyor belt will properly track (i.e. keep to position on the conveyor and idler centerline) and trough (i.e. lay in the idler trough and make good contact with all three idler rolls as intended).
+Depending upon the geographical area, more or less may be required, but typical dimension are 9 m (30 ft) before and after the center of the scale and 1 to 1.2 m (3 to 4 ft) above and below the carrying belt line.
+BELT TRACKING AND TROUGHING A combination of factors determine whether or not the conveyor belt will properly track (i.e. keep its position on the conveyor and idler centerline) and trough (i.e. lay in the idler trough and make good contact with all three idler rolls as intended).
 First and foremost is the belt itself: